How to Find a Top-Performing Realtor in 30 Minutes or Less

 Top agent Dave Mattes, who sells homes 55% quicker than the average agent in Reading, Pennsylvania, believes that “a good real estate agent is somebody who dedicates enough time to treat their customers well, and they have fast responses, market knowledge, and good communication.”

-Follow these steps for how to find a real estate agent you can trust completely and distinguish the bad from the good.
+Follow these steps to find a trustworthy real estate agent and to distinguish the bad from the good.

 Find Your Perfect Real Estate Agent